Requirement: Cascading drop-down list in SharePoint Online.

 Before implementing cascading drop down in SharePoint Online lists, we need lists with data for lookup.
 In my case, I’ve three custom lists on my SharePoint Online site.
-Namely: Region, Country, and Project Tasks.
-I need a cascading lookup from Regions to Country drop-down in my Project Tasks list.
+Namely: Region, Country, and Project Tasks, and I need a cascading lookup from Regions to Country drop-down in my Project Tasks list.

 List 1: Region

-Region list has a single column “Title” with list of regions in it.
+The region list has a single column, “Title,” with a list of regions.

 List 2: Country

-Country list has “Title” column which holds the value of the country and “Region” lookup column from “Region” list.
+The country list has a “Title” column which holds the value of the country, and the “Region” lookup column from the “Region” list.

 List 3: Project Tasks

-Where the “Region” lookup column is from “Region” list and “Country” Lookup column is from “Country” List.
+Where the “Region” lookup column is from the “Region” list and the “Country” Lookup column is from the “Country” List.

 - I’ve used compressed version of jQuery 3.4 from https://code.jquery.com/jquery-3.4.1.min.js